Massachusetts College of Art and Design

 The MassArt Student Health Insurance Plan for the 2019-2020 Policy Year is through Blue Cross Blue Shield of Massachusetts.
 The annual premium is $3,444 and is effective from August 1, 2019 through July 31, 2020.
 The spring premium for newly registered students is $2,016 and is effective from January 1, 2020 through July 31, 2020.
 For more information about the plan benefits, click on the "Brochure" link on the left of this page.

-All students taking 9 or more credits for the Fall 2019 semester MUST either waive or enroll in the MassArt Student Health Insurance Plan by doing the following no later than the deadline of June 28, 2019.
+All students taking 9 or more credits for the Fall 2019 semester MUST either waive or enroll in the MassArt Student Health Insurance Plan by doing the following no later than the extended deadline of October 4, 2019.

 All newly registered spring students taking 9 or more credits for the Spring 2020 semester MUST either waive or enroll in the MassArt Student Health Insurance Plan by doing the following no later than the deadline of February 24, 2020.